 Cut Butter Into Cubes

-First of all, start with cutting the butter into small cubes.
+First of all, start with cutting the fresh butter into small cubes.
 Make sure to take softened butter for cutting.

 Beat the Mixture